tomikorzu/poke-api/README.md

 - Estimated time: 20 minutes
 - Time to finish: 25 minutes

-### BackDrop

-- Displays a `Backdrop div` component to apply filters like blur above other elements.
-- Estimated time: 5 minutes
-- Time to finish: 3 minutes

 ### Pokemon Card UI / Logic

 - Display pokemon cards depending of the content that is in variables.js `pokemons`